lovehoperelief.com

 📜 The Prophet ﷺ said:

-“Save yourself from Hellfire even by giving half a date in charity.”
+“Save yourself from Hellfire even by giving half a date in sadaqah.”

 (Bukhari and Muslim)